m10x/adspraygen/README.md

 - import dumped LDAP user attributes instead of querying the LDAP server

 ## Common LDAP Errors
-`LDAP Result Code 1 "Operations Error": 000004DC: LdapErr: DSID-0C090A5C, comment: In order to perform this operation a successful bind must be completed on the connection.`: Anonymous/Unauthenticated bind is not possible.
+- `LDAP Result Code 1 "Operations Error": 000004DC: LdapErr: DSID-0C090A5C, comment: In order to perform this operation a successful bind must be completed on the connection.` - Anonymous/Unauthenticated bind is not possible.
 Specify a password or NTLM hash.
-`LDAP Result Code 49 "Invalid Credentials": 80090308: LdapErr: DSID-0C090439, comment: AcceptSecurityContext error` - The specified credentials are invalid
+- `LDAP Result Code 49 "Invalid Credentials": 80090308: LdapErr: DSID-0C090439, comment: AcceptSecurityContext error` - The specified credentials are invalid
-`LDAP Result Code 49 "Invalid Credentials": 8009030C: LdapErr: DSID-0C0906B5, comment: AcceptSecurityContext error` - Unauthenticated NTLM bind is not possible or specified credentials are not valid.
+- `LDAP Result Code 49 "Invalid Credentials": 8009030C: LdapErr: DSID-0C0906B5, comment: AcceptSecurityContext error` - Unauthenticated NTLM bind is not possible or specified credentials are not valid.